hyperledger/indy-hipe/text/json-ld-compatibility/README.md

 #### Decorators

-Decorators are JSON fragments that can be included in any A2A message.
-They enter the formally defined JSON-LD namespace via a JSON-LD fragment that is automatically imputed to every A2A message:
+Decorators are JSON fragments that can be included in any DIDComm message.
+They enter the formally defined JSON-LD namespace via a JSON-LD fragment that is automatically imputed to every DIDComm message:

 ```JSON
 "@context": {